segmentio/stack/Readme.md

 Now that we've got all the basics setup, how about adding a service?

-Services pull images from Docker Hub and then run the images as contianers via ECS.
+Services pull images from Docker Hub and then run the images as containers via ECS.
 They are automatically discoverable at `<service-name.stack.local>` and will run with zero-downtime deploys.
 We can can use the `stack//service` module to automatically provision all of the required parts of the service, including a load balancer, ECS service, and Route53 DNS entry.

 Here's a sample service definition, try adding it to your `terraform.tf` file.